mbmccormick/mbmccormick.github.io/_posts/2012-09-04-pop-and-smtp-mail-server-for-twitter-direct-messages.md

 I also had to implement support for deleting direct messages, etc. Once I was able to successfully fetch and read my Direct Messages from Twitter using my email client, the next logical step was to implement SMTP support so I could reply to these messages.
 <h3>SMTP Server Implementation</h3>
-Sending messages is done using <a href="http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol" target="_blank" data-proofer-ignore>SMTP (Simple Mail Transfer Protocol)</a> and is the only standard for sending messages, unlike receiving messages which has POP, IMAP, Exchange, etc. The client/server communication for SMTP is very similar to the mechanism we discussed for POP, but better resembles a web server as you can see below in this example SMTP transaction:
+Sending messages is done using <a href="http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol" target="_blank">SMTP (Simple Mail Transfer Protocol)</a> and is the only standard for sending messages, unlike receiving messages which has POP, IMAP, Exchange, etc. The client/server communication for SMTP is very similar to the mechanism we discussed for POP, but better resembles a web server as you can see below in this example SMTP transaction:

 ```
 C: HELO